hakluke/hakscale/README.md

 hakscale push -p "host:./hosts.txt" -c "echo _host_ | httpx" -t 20
 ```

 This would create 1 million commands and send them to a queue.
-Then, you can set up as many servers (workers) as you like to pull those commands off the queue and execute them.
+Then, you can set up as many servers (workers) as you like to pull those commands off the queue and execute them in parallel.
 To do this, you can simply run the following command:

 ```
 hakscale pop -t 20
 ```

-Once the command is complete, the output is sent back to the master server that pushed the commands in the first place.
+Once the command is complete, the output is sent back to the master server.
+It feels like you are running a command and viewing output as normal, but the actual work will be distributed over many other machines, so it is much faster.

 # What can it be used for?